 Question: minimize the following logic function using Quine Mcclusky method: Y(A,B,C,D) =? m(0,1,3,7,8,9,11,15)

-Now here is second table.
-In second table we have to do the same thing only the difference is that, we have to refer first table.
-For first group i.e. group ‘0’ (0,1) and (0,8) have only one digit different (see third column of table1).
+Now here is the second table.
+In the second table, we have to do the same thing only the difference is that, we have to refer to the first table.
+For the first group i.e. group ‘0’ (0,1) and (0,8) have only one digit different (see the third column of table1).
 So put ‘-’ in that place. (keep in mind that group ‘0’ means there should not any ‘1’ in that row).
-Similarly for group ‘1’ there should present ‘1’ only ones.
-Now check the remark column of first table.
-When we take (0,1) for first group, we have to fill remark column.
+Similarly, for group ‘1’ there should present ‘1’ only ones.
+Now check the remark column of the first table.
+When we take (0,1) for the first group, we have to fill remark column.

-Table of prime implicants (PI):
+- Table of prime implicants (PI):

 Finally, the following table is of prime implicants.
 If you observe last table (table 3) carefully, the minterms for each group are same only the position is different, for example for first group ‘0’ there are 0,1,8,9 which is nothing but 0,8,1,9.
-So we have to fill prime implicants with corresponding variables of third table.
+So we have to fill prime implicants with corresponding variables of the third table.
 There is (-00-) it means B’C’ since A and D are absent.
 Similarly (-0-1) means B’D and so on.

-Now in the final step we have to round those minterms which has single ‘X’ in its column.
+- Now in the final step, we have to round those minterms which has single ‘X’ in its column.
 And here is our final answer i.e. corresponding PI terms which are (B’C’+CD).

-If you like this article, please share it with your friends and like or facebook page for future updates.
+If you like this article, please share it with your friends and like our facebook page for future updates.
 Subscribe to our newsletter to get notifications about our updates via email.
 If you have any queries, feel free to ask in the comments section below.
 Have a nice day!